Jenniferazeng/hyphenateinc.github.io/pages/server/server_message_history.md

 ##  Get the history message file

-The REST API provided by Chat requires permission to access it, which is reflected by sending HTTP requests with a token The following describes how to get the token.
+The Platform API provided by Chat requires permission to access it, which is reflected by sending HTTP requests with a token The following describes how to get the token.
 Note: The API description uses {APP's client_id} and other parameters need to be replaced with specific values.

 **Important reminder: **When getting token, the server will return the token expiration date, refer to the expires_in field.